Visit to The Hill House

 A unique chain mail structure was built around the property which allows the combination of conservation work and public access.
 The Box acts as a giant shield covering the entire building, protecting it from the rain while allowing the house to dry out.

-Soup and sandwiches will be served, followed by a talk.
+Soup and sandwiches were served, followed by a talk.